skopylov58/fast-groovy-scripts/README.md

 - script parameter name, in our case this is "person"
 - script parameter type, in our case Person class
-- method name which will contain script code and will be annotated with @CompileStatic
+- method name which will contain script code and will be annotated with @CompileStatic, in our case `runFast`

 Add this transformation to the `CompilerConfiguration` as compilation customizer.
 Then compile your code with `GroovyClassLoader` and run script providing Person parameter with binding.